z3ugma/z3ugma.github.io/_posts/2018-12-09-chicago-finally.markdown

 imageurl: /images/img_2636.jpg
 description: Chicago
 ---
 In six and a half years at Epic, work has taken me to just about every corner of the United States.
-I have spent 600 days, over a quarter of my working days, visiting hospitals.
-I do that so I can learn about the people that work there and why they run their practice a certain way.
-In rural Pennsylvania, telemedicine and weekend clinics are an important way to deliver care to patients that live several hours' drive from a clinic.
-In the foothills of the Rocky Mountains, people value independence and set pragmatic efficiency goals that they expect their people to meet with few execuses and little oversight.

-I have these great stories from all over the country but not its third-largest city that's practically in my backyard.
-Why do I come to Chicago so rarely?
+I have spent more than a quarter of my days, over 600 in all, traveling to hospitals.
+I've spent days in Portland, weeks in New York, and months in Denver.

+And in the country's third-largest city, practically in my backyard?

+...

+Nothing.
+Not a day!

+Lots of Madison twentysomethings spend their weekends in Chicago, and I've been many times to visit friends or attend events, but I was excited to spend a week in Chicago all on my own, getting a chance to appreciate more of what makes in unique.

+After a week there, the thing I noticed most was how, more than any other city I know, Chicago is extremely neighborhood-inclined.
+Just a few blocks can separate rows of skyscrapers from small streets with stop signs or nightclub districts to office buildings.

+I made it a point to visit several of these neighborhoods, and here's what I found:

 ## Seoul Taco, Hyde Park